micheleangioni/node-ts-ai-starter/readme.md

 - `SSL_CERT`: SSL certificate (string);
 - `SSL_KEY`: SSL key (string);
 - `SSL_CA`: SSL certificate authority (string);
-- `REVERSE_DNS`: Reverse DNS to customise the type field of the event payload.

 The following events are emitted by the Application: